- Programs of Study

 Buy your airplane tickets

-Brattleboro does not have its own airport.
-The closest airports are John F. Kennedy International Airport in New York City (200 miles from Brattleboro); Logan International Airport in Boston (120 miles from Brattleboro); and Bradley International Airport in Windsor Locks, Connecticut (90 miles from Brattleboro).
-Look for tickets to one of these airports.
+Brattleboro does not have an airport.
+The closest airports are John F. Kennedy International Airport in New York City (200 miles); Logan International Airport in Boston (120 miles); and Bradley International Airport in Windsor Locks, Connecticut (90 miles).

 You should also pack a change of clothes, small amounts of essential toiletries, and several days’ worth of any medicine you have to take regularly in your carry-on, so you will have these with you if your checked luggage is lost or delayed.